 http://www.nzqa.govt.nz/studying-in-new-zealand/secondary-school-and-ncea/ or on our website NCEA tab

-NCEA Fees are no longer payable.
+NCEA Fees are no longer payable for Domestic students.
 Students will receive any credits they have earned automatically.

 For more information, visit our website Fees page: Link